ismailuddin/ismailuddin.github.io/_posts/2018-09-29-Setting-up-direnv.md

 categories: [python, general]
 ---

-The [`cookiecutter`](https://drivendata.github.io/cookiecutter-data-science/) project structure is quite popular with Python-based data science projects, but relies on virtual environments to work properly.
-This is because the project's re-usable code is intended to be packaged in the `/src` folder, and thus be available under the package name `src`.
-This is fine as long as you only have one project, but if you have multiple, the packages will begin to clash, hence the virtual environments.
+The [`cookiecutter`](https://drivendata.github.io/cookiecutter-data-science/) project structure is quite popular with Python-based data science projects, which relies on virtual environments to work properly.
+This is due to the project's re-usable code being kept in the `src/` folder, and thus accessed as a Python module named `src`.
+This is fine as long as you only have one project, but if you have multiple, the modules will begin to clash.
+Hence, the need for virtual environments.

 Although setting up the virtual environments is not an issue, constantly activating and de-activating them can be a pain.
 This is where [`direnv`](https://direnv.net/) comes in, a great little tool to automate activating / deactivating environments depending on the folder you're currently in.